“How can I find running trails near me?” This is a question that I’m often asked when talking to new trail runners.

 Using the heat map, whether premium or free, is very straightforward.

 It’s as simple as selecting the area you want to search—whether it’s a country, city, or town—and then following the lines to form a route.

 The thicker and heavier the line is, the more traveled it is.
 The lighter and skinnier it is, the less traveled it is.

 Best to do your research a bit before venturing out and following an unknown path that isn’t well-traveled.

 Strava Cost & Features

 Strava offers two tiers: basic and premium.
-Basic will be free, while the Premium option will be either $5/month or $59.99/year.
+Basic is free, while the Premium option is either $5/month or $59.99/year.

 - Activity tracking